zpz/upathlib/README.md

-# upathlib: universal Pathlib
+# upathlib

+This package defines some APIs for working with a cloud blob store (or object store).
+The intended usage is that a client package for a blob store can be built on top of these APIs by inheriting from the classes defined here.

-This package defines some APIs that are most relevant to a client of a cloud blob store (or object store).
-These APIs are intentionally similar to the corresponding APIs of the standard [`pathlib`](https://docs.python.org/3/library/pathlib.html) where appropriate.
+The APIs are intentionally similar to the corresponding APIs of the standard [`pathlib`](https://docs.python.org/3/library/pathlib.html) where appropriate.

-Local filesystem is treated as one particular case.
+Local (POSIX) filesystem is treated as one particular case.

+## Q & A

+- What's the 'u' in the name?

+  It stands for "universal".
+Hey, it's just a name.